Mathematical methods in region-based theories of space: the case of Whitehead points: Summary

 From the intuitions about the perspective space, we have come a long way through the topological representation theorems for Boolean algebras and De Vries algebras, Grzegorczyk contact algebras, to spaces of Whitehead points.
-From the facts that there are spaces of Grzegorczyk points and Grzegorczyk contact algebras whose G-points coincide with Whitehead points, we concluded that there are topological spaces whose fundamental objects are the English logician's constructs.
+Because there are spaces of Grzegorczyk points and Grzegorczyk contact algebras whose G-points coincide with Whitehead points, we concluded that there are topological spaces constructed in the Stone-like manner whose fundamental objects are the English logician's points.

-One might say that this is a~very roundabout way to show that there are topological spaces built out of Whitehead points.
-However, to our knowledge, this the first result of this kind in the literature.
-The earlier analyses only presented the way to points via extensive abstraction or compared them to other similar constructions, yet none of them pointed out that there are indeed topological spaces of Whitehead points.
-Let us emphasize that this is the only way to show that the objects constructed are fundamental building blocks of spatial theories.
-Beyond it, only our intuition and conviction that the objects we arrived at have point-like features can serve as litmus paper.
-Unfortunately, both these criteria are misleading and can serve as a~starting point, but never as an ultimate test for theory's appropriateness.
-Thus, it may be a~roundabout way, but we now know that there is a~way, which also opens up possibilities for further investigations and developments.
-Can we generalize the result?
-Can we drop the reference to Grzegorczyk points and built any duality for Whitehead points directly?
+One might say that this is a~roundabout way to show that there are topological spaces built out of Whitehead points.
+However, to our knowledge, no better way has been found so far.
+The earlier analyses only presented the way to points via extensive abstraction or compared them to other similar constructions.
+Yet, none of them pointed out that there are indeed topological spaces of Whitehead points obtained via methods of representation theorems.